-The NJC offers these free online self-paced programs: Taking the Bench, Handling Inquiries from the Media: A Primer for Judges, Probate Matters, Traffic Issues for Judges and Adjudicators, and DWI Court Enhancement.
+The NJC offers these free online self-paced programs: “When Science Comes to Court” – Self Study Course on Forensic Evidence, Taking the Bench, Handling Inquiries from the Media: A Primer for Judges, Probate Matters and DWI Court Enhancement.

 Taking the Bench: A Free Online Course for New General Jurisdiction Judges

 The National Judicial College designed this self-study course for general jurisdiction judges who have recently been elected or appointed but have not yet taken the bench.
 The course will also be valuable for judges who recently began their judicial careers.
 The course will take approximately seven to nine hours to complete.
 You may enroll in the course at any time.
 Once enrolled, you will have five weeks to complete the course.
 The course has three components: 1) Welcome to the Course, 2) Four Learning Modules, and 3) Help and Resources.